 \section{Insights for Practice}

-The key insight indicated by Theorem \ref{thm:main} and Remark \ref{rem:2} is that the bottleneck of supervised gradual domain adaption is not only predetermined through the set up of the problem but also rely heavily on $\rho \Delta$, where $\Delta $ is the upper bound of the Wasserstein class conditional distance between two data domains and $\rho$ is the Lipschitz constant of the loss function.
-In practice, the loss function is often chosen beforehand and remains unchanged through out the learning process.
+The key insight indicated by Theorem \ref{thm:main} and Remark \ref{rem:2} is that the bottleneck of supervised gradual domain adaption is not only predetermined through the setup of the problem but also relies heavily on $\rho \Delta$, where $\Delta $ is the upper bound of the Wasserstein class conditional distance between two data domains and $\rho$ is the Lipschitz constant of the loss function.
+In practice, the loss function is often chosen beforehand and remains unchanged throughout the learning process.
 Therefore, the only term available to be optimized is $\Delta$, which can be effectively reduced if a good representation of data can be learned for classification.
 We give a feasible primal-dual objective that learns a mapping function from input to feature space concurrently with the original classification objective